 We tend to believe our memories are accurate, but they are far from it.
-The Supreme Court is finally beginning to realize this, now we even may have A physiological marker for false memories.
-What we remember is a hodge-podge, a patchwork of images, stories, and bits and pieces from our past.
+What we remember is a hodge-podge, a patchwork of images, stories, and bits and pieces from our past (what some researchers refer to as the constructive nature of memory).
 In this episode I describe some of the very interesting research showing how our memories can be manipulated in surprising ways.
 Learn why you loved asparagus as a kid (really you did, really).

 Elizabeth Loftus and Eyewitness Testimony

 Psychologist Elizabeth Loftus has conducted numerous experiments regarding the fallibility of the human memory.
 She has found that human memory is far from exact.
 To the contrary, she believes that memory can be manipulated in many different ways.